 - Students may start the check-in process up to 15 minutes before their scheduled start time.
 Students will only be allowed to check-in up to 15 minutes after their scheduled start time.

 - The Exam Commons uses a URLs Blocked list on its security software which prevents students from accessing many websites that are common choices for academic dishonesty.
 This software is constantly monitored by staff members to ensure academic honesty.

 - In the event than an instructor cannot be reached, Exam Commons staff reserves the right to edit exam settings like links, visibility, etc. to reduce interruptions to student testing.

 - Requests to have an entire class test at one sitting are not allowed.
-The Exam Commons cannot currently facilitate open book/open note testing.
 Only one attempt per student per day is allowed.

 The calendar portion of this form uses a percentage threshold of available testing space to indicate how busy the DLC will be on a given day.
-Days which appear as green have a light testing schedule (<50% usage), days which appear yellow are moderately busy (<75% and >50% usage), and days which appear red are very busy (>75% usage).
-If the DLC will be full on a certain day, that day will appear as "grayed out" on the calendar.
-Although minor changes may be necessary, ultimately the request will likely be approved if space is available.
+Days which appear as green are predicted to be less than 50% full, days which appear yellow are predicted to be between 50% and 75% full, and days which appear red are predicted to be more than 75% full.
+If the Exam Commons is predicted to be full to capacity on a certain day, that day will appear as "grayed out" on the calendar.
+Although it may be necessary for minor changes to be made to a request, ultimately the request will likely be approved if space is available.